 As you gather your packages to leave the store, you suddenly hear an, "Oops!" from the salesperson.
-She informs you that she over-charged you for an item and needs to correct her mistake.
-You return your sales receipt to her, she punches in a few things on the register, offers you a new receipt with the correct charges, and everyone smiles and you leave to go to the next store.
+She informs you that she overcharged you for an item and needs to correct her mistake.
+You return your sales receipt to her, she punches in a few things on the register, and offers you a new receipt with the correct charges.
+Everyone smiles, and you leave to go to the next store.

-When making error corrections many retailers will do a "void transaction" which cancels the sale and prevents it from being processed.
-This system works fine with credit cards but with debit card transactions, once an approval code is obtained your money is going to be held.
+When making error corrections, many retailers will do a "void transaction," which cancels the sale and prevents it from being processed.
+This system works fine with credit cards, but with debit card transactions, your money is going to be held once an approval code is obtained.

-A "voided transaction" will not be removed until released by the retailer, which can sometimes take up to 30 days.
-That means those funds, may possibly, be out of your reach.
+On your debit card, a voided transaction will not be removed until it's released by the retailer, which can sometimes take up to 30 days.
+That means those funds may be out of your reach for a while.

-Mistakes are going to happen so be prepared and know how to best protect your money for any corrections that may need to be processed.
-What is the correct process?
-Immediately, before any other transaction is keyed, ask for a "return" procedure to be completed and not a "voided" procedure.
+Mistakes are going to happen, so be prepared and know how to best protect your money for any corrections that may need to be processed.
+When you're in this situation and a cashier needs to refund a mistake on your debit card, do the following: Immediately, before any other transaction is keyed, ask for a "return" procedure to be completed and not a "void" procedure.

 A return will be deducted from your account just as a sale is automatically charged to your account.
 No waiting period or "holding" of your funds should occur.
-Make certain that you receive a copy of the "return credit" from the sales person and add the money back into your account.
-Correct terminology is crucial.
-Inspect your receipt and make certain you see the word "credit" and not "void."
+Make certain that you receive a copy of the return credit from the salesperson.
+The correct terminology is crucial—inspect your receipt and make certain you see the word "credit" and not "void."

-Another pitfall of using a debit card is if you happen to be the unlucky customer whose sale was just keyed and a register failure suddenly occurs and no receipt is printed.
-Often times what happens next is that the salesperson, trying to offer competent fast service, will re-ring the transaction when the registers are back up and functioning properly, in order to provide you with a receipt.
+Using a debit card can also cause problems if you happen to be the unlucky customer trying to charge a transaction right when the register crashes.
+Often the salesperson, trying to offer competent, fast service, will re-ring the transaction when the registers are back up and functioning properly, in order to provide you with a receipt.

-But what happened to that first transaction?
-It is possible that your account will get charged twice if no one takes the time to verify if the sale actually got processed or not.
-Immediately politely tell (do not ask) the sales person not to re-ring your transaction.
-Ask for a Manager and get definite proof that the original purchase was not processed.
-You can also call your bank, at that time, and verify that no record of the transaction exists.
+But it is possible that your account will get charged twice if no one takes the time to verify whether the sale actually got processed or not.
+Politely tell the salesperson not to re-ring your transaction.
+Ask for a manager and get definite proof that the original purchase was not processed.
+You can also call your bank at that time and verify that no record of the transaction exists.